Yokohama Red Brick Warehouse: Overview

+Seasonal events

+The area around Yokohama Red Brick Warehouse is home to a popular annual ticketed German-style Christmas market from November 25 to December 25 (Christmas Day).
+Part of the appeal is the warehouse's strong German architectural inspiration.
+From December to February, Yokohama Red Brick is home to Yokohama Art Rink, an outdoor ice skating rink that doubles as an art exhibition showcasing local artists.
+The Art Rink has been in operation since 2005.

+Likewise, an Oktoberfest is held from late September to mid-October.

 Sports

 On December 10, 2018, it was announced that the Final Stage of SASUKE 36's special would be broadcast live from the Yokohama Red Brick Warehouse on TBS on New Year's Eve.
 The 2019 edition of SASUKE's Final Stage will once again be broadcast live from the warehouse on December 31, 2019.
 It will be the 2nd consecutive SASUKE tournament to have a live Final Stage.